 We found the following websites interesting:

 If, like us, you keep trying your best to consume your 5 portions of fruit and veg every day but have no idea what constitutes a portion, help is at hand.
-By going to this page on the website of the Department of Health, you can download a 4 page table which lists all manner of fruit and vegetables with the necessary amount you are required to consume in order to have eaten a portion.
-View the page here https://www.dh.gov.uk/en/Publichealth/Healthimprovement/FiveADay/FiveADaygeneralinformation/DH_4001494
+This page on the NHS website details the necessary amount you are required to consume in order to have eaten a portion.
+View the page here 5 A Day portion sizes – NHS (www.nhs.uk)

 A site which is a little like a fun encyclopaedia on the web.
 It has various categories from animals to money with science, geography and many others in between.
 Each section has a features spot where they tell you weird and wonderful facts about the subject.
 There is also a Did You Know? board and quick quizzes on many different subjects to test your knowledge (or, for certain subjects, to show you how much you have forgotten since your schooldays!).